W3C Feed Validation Service

 could, and should, be sent to the sourceforge mailing-list

-As the web moved on into it’s next generation of becoming even more service orientated and applications become more web based, these tools are becoming more and more neccessary to ensure that any development work is validated for cross-browser and usability issues.
+As the web moves into the next generation of becoming more service-orientated and applications become more web-based, these tools are becoming more and more necessary to ensure that any development work is validated for cross-browser and usability issues.